Peter Murphy (musician): Holy Smoke: 1990–1992

 This LP was called Holy Smoke, which was released in 1992.
 In America, it sold only an underwhelming 100,000 copies.
 There was a single called "Hit Song".
-Mike Thorne commented on the track: "We all genuinely enjoyed the song despite it straight ahead ballad style - there was no deliberate straining for crossover success.
-If anything Peter’s self-consciousness lay in avoiding potential crossover sounds and conventional music marketry producing to the detriment of impact."
+Mike Thorne commented on the track: "We all genuinely enjoyed the song despite its straight ahead ballad style - there was no deliberate straining for crossover success.
+If anything Peter's self-consciousness lay in avoiding potential crossover sounds and conventional music marketry producing to the detriment of impact."
 Bauhaus author Ian Shirley suggested that the album did not do so well due to the time lapse when grunge broke into the mainstream consciousness and lack of standing out.
-It has been suggested that Murphy’s previous marketing team for Deep were removed when RCA Records was taken over by BMG.
-Despite this, his new marketing team did manage to get Murphy booked on his first American TV exposure on the Dennis Miller Show on April 22, 1992, where he performed the song, "You’re So Close"; the single that RCA Records wanted to have as the first single.
+It has been suggested that Murphy's previous marketing team for Deep were removed when RCA Records was taken over by BMG.
+Despite this, his new marketing team did manage to get Murphy booked on his first American TV exposure on the Dennis Miller Show on April 22, 1992, where he performed the song, "You're So Close"; the single that RCA Records wanted to have as the first single.
 Murphy commented on this experience, "I look back on that.
 That was my first ever major exposure in America.
 I turned up in a cassock!
 Artistically it was natural, full of the imagery I wanted for the live show.
-But in the context of the Dennis Miller Show!
-I suddenly saw how I appeared to people en masse and it was as an obscure English artist, some weird bloke looking theatrical but in a way that was inappropriate."
+But in the context of the Dennis Miller Show I suddenly saw how I appeared to people en masse and it was as an obscure English artist, some weird bloke looking theatrical but in a way that was inappropriate."

 For the cover of the album, Murphy chose photographer Anton Corbijn to do a session for it, where he came up with a variation of shots in different locations, poses along with numerous techniques.
 Murphy commented on the photo that ultimately became the cover of his LP, "I lined the photographs up in my house for a week.
 This one photograph was really haunting me, it was kind of very powerful and quite difficult to deal with – and to contemplate it as an album cover was quite radical, very brave actually at a point where I was following up Deep."
 Also, according to Murphy regarding the message of the picture, he was making, "A radical statement against image, the plastic use of image, personality and forced charisma in the music business.
 It was an obvious statement against that."
 This did not help his album sales as some of his fans were baffled of the image considering his imagery in the past.